 New documentation should fit well with the rest of Elgg’s docs.

 Elgg has a grunt script that automatically builds the docs, opens them in a browser window, and automatically reloads as you make changes (the reload takes just a few seconds).
-You need npm and sphinx installed to be able to use these scripts.
+You need yarn and sphinx installed to be able to use these scripts.

-cd path/to/elgg/ npm install grunt
+cd path/to/elgg/ yarn grunt

 It’s that easy!
 Grunt will continue running, watching the docs for changes and automatically rebuilding.